History of Just Great Values

 For three years these new categories (such as kitchen and camping supplies) did very well.
 However, a lot of changes took place in the online retail world in 2014, and we once again faced some big decisions.
 As a result, we have brought the business back around to a sole cornhole focus.
 Today, we carry everything from boards and bags to lights and sound machines.

-I guess I should say “me” now as these changes have also reduced our hands-on tasks.
-So the time involved to run the site is primarily handled by myself (Gina).
-However, if you call or email with questions, you may still get a chance to talk with Mark or Linda or even Pat and Krista when they are in town.
+I guess I should say “me” now as these changes have also reduced our hands-on tasks, so the time involved to run the site is primarily handled by myself.
+However, if you call or email with questions, you may still get a chance to talk with Mark or Linda.
 We don’t know where Just Great Values will go in the coming years (God willing).
 Nevertheless, we are proud to promote products that strengthen the family and continue to support nonprofits like Feed My Starving Children.

 Ferguson Family Favorites